dtschan/weblate/README-openshift.md

 * Django site name and ALLOWED_HOSTS set to DNS name of your OpenShift application
 * Email sender addresses set to no-reply@*OPENSHIFT_CLOUD_DOMAIN*, where *OPENSHIFT_CLOUD_DOMAIN* is the domain OpenShift runs under.
 In case of OpenShift Online it's rhcloud.com.

+### Retrieve Admin Password

+You can retrieve the generated admin password with the following command:

+rhc -a*APP* ssh credentials

+### Indexing Offloading